Holapp1/documentation/content/applications/finance/payment_providers.rst

 tab of the selected payment provider.
 Modify its name in the :guilabel:`Displayed as` field and adapt the :guilabel:`Supported Payment Icons` if necessary.

-.. _payment_providers/tokenization:
+.. _payment-providers-tokenization:

 Tokenization
 ============

-:ref:`If the payment provider supports this feature <payment_providers/online_providers>`, customers can save their payment method details for later.
+:ref:`If the payment provider supports this feature <payment-providers-online-providers>`, customers can save their payment method details for later.
 To enable this feature, go to the :guilabel:`Configuration` tab of the selected payment provider and enable :guilabel:`Allow Saving Payment Methods`.